trinodb/trino.io/broadcast/index.md

 ## Upcoming episodes

 <dl>
-<dt>9 Jul 2025: Trino Community Broadcast 75 - Your app sees clearly into Trino</dt>
-<dd><a href="https://www.linkedin.com/in/trevor-denning/">Trevor Denning</a>,
-from insightsoftware joins us to talk about their
-<a href="https://insightsoftware.com/logi-analytics/">Logi Analytics platform</a>
-for application developers and their ODBC and JDBC drivers for Trino.</dd>

 <dt>Date not yet set: Trino Community Broadcast 76 - One tool to proxy them all</dt>
 <dd><a href="https://www.linkedin.com/in/jordanzimmerman/">Jordan Zimmermann</a>,
 <a href="https://www.linkedin.com/in/pablo-arteaga-20b547101/">Pablo Arteaga</a>,